FINTLabs/fint-core-resource-server-security/README.md

     - `fint.security.orgid`: Validates if the user's org-id matches the consumer's org-id.
     - `fint.security.component`: Ensures the user has the appropriate credentials for the component, both in terms of domain and package.
     - `fint.security.scope`: Checks if the user possesses the correct scope.
+    - `fint.security.role-type`: Can be either Client or Adapter, default value is Client.
+Determines if the roles and scopes being checked is a client or an adapter.

 ### ConsumerConfig
 - **Purpose**: Contains settings related to the consumer, including domain, package name, and organization ID.